WHICH COURSE IS RIGHT FOR ME?

 Neoprene Thickness – In our local waters, if you purchase a high quality Rec 45 suit, we recommend a 4mm suit as it is the most versatile option.
 It is more than enough for most Spring and Summer diving, will take you well into Fall, and you can simply put a vest overtop for winter diving.

 The 6mm is appropriate for people who plan to spend hours and hours in the ocean, particularly in the winter.
-Of course you know your body best, if you are always cold, you may opt for a 6mm off the top.
+Of course you know your body best, if you are always cold, you may opt for a 6mm right away.

 3. MASKS & SNORKELS